uob-itservices/as-business-systems-standards/code_reviews/readme.md

 h. __Usability__ – Put yourself in the shoes of a end-user and ascertain, if the user interface/API is easy to understand and use.

-### Actions
+### Outcomes

-* Are there any changes that should be made?
+* Are there any changes that should be made to the solution?
-* Process improvement
+* Process improvement:
-   * Should the style guide be amended?
+   * Should a style guide be amended?
    * Should any new libraries be created?
    * Should any new documentation be created?